-Like speeding, driving too slowly in Las Vegas can get motorists a traffic ticket as well as two (2) driver's license demerit points.
+Like speeding, driving too slowly in Las Vegas can get motorists a traffic ticket as well as two (2) driver's license demerit points in Nevada.
 Fine payments for violating this "Move Over Law" increase with each successive citation for knowingly driving too slowly in the left lane of a Nevada highway:

 - $50 for a first-time offense